AlecoDigitalCreator/repo-automation-bots/README.md

  # Repo Automation Bots

-A collection of bots, based on [probot](https://github.com/probot/probot), for performing common maintenance tasks across the open-source repos managed by Google on GitHub.
+A collection of bots, based on [probot](https://github.com/probot/probot), for Performing common maintenance tasks across the open-source repos managed by Google on GitHub.

 ## Implemented Bots